ckaestne/seai/lectures/learning goals.md

 * Propose versioning strategies for data and models
 * Test systems for reproducibility

+Readings:

+* 🗎 Halevy, Alon, Flip Korn, Natalya F. Noy, Christopher Olston, Neoklis Polyzotis, Sudip Roy, and Steven Euijong Whang.
+"Goods: Organizing google's datasets."
+In Proceedings of the 2016 International Conference on Management of Data, pp. 795-806.
+ACM, 2016.
+* 🗎 Gulzar, Muhammad Ali, Matteo Interlandi, Tyson Condie, and Miryung Kim.
+"Debugging big data analytics in spark with bigdebug."
+In Proceedings of the 2017 ACM International Conference on Management of Data, pp. 1627-1630.
+ACM, 2017.
+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), Chapter 21

 ## Lecture: Configuration Management and Operations at Scale

 Overview: